jackburkhardt/site-old/content/projects/vastwaste.md

 tags: [unity, csharp, vr]
 draft: false
 ---
-**Project Start Date:** June 2021 | **Project Finish Date:** September 2021
+**Project Start Date:** June 2021 | **Project Finish Date:** October 2021

 [VastWaste](https://www.ozgesamanci.com/#/vastwaste/) and [Mind the Debris](https://www.ozgesamanci.com/#/mind-the-debris/) are two versions of the same project I worked on as part of a research grant for Summer 2021.
 I worked under Prof. Ozge Samanci, an artist and instructor at Northwestern University.
+I am continuing my work under her as a work-study research aide.

 The principal difference between these pieces is that *Mind the Debris* uses a HTC Vive with attached EEG sensors.
 The sensor data gets sent over to Unity and impacts parts of the installation, including music and collisions.
 The *VastWaste* version uses other sources of data to handle debris timing and frequency, such as ocean currents and Twitter data.